What is the correct container to use? |

 - Wood ashes (cold, put in an acceptable liner bag)

 - Drain watery liquids from food waste before putting it in the green bin.
-Warning!
-Protect your pipes and do not pour fats in your sink or toilet.
+Not all liquids can go down the drain.

-- Let fats/grease cool and harden first, then put in a lined green bin.
+- Let fats/grease cool and harden first, then put them in a lined green bin.

 - Drop off large quantities of cooking oil, such as from a deep fryer, at our waste management sites for free.